emabello42/SDCN-behavioral-cloning/README.md

 For the second version of the model, I decided to collect images from the second track too.
 The correction factor for the left and right cameras was 0.2 too.
 These additional images were also augmented flipping all the images like in the first version.
-This time, the neural network was trained with dropout layers as described in section 2 to reduce the overfitting.
+This time, the neural network was trained with dropout layers as to reduce the overfitting.
 The resulting model was capable of passing most of the curves in the Track 2, but it was not able to finish a lap without crashing.